Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 # ESP EEG: Quick Start & Software Guide

-*Note: Full instructions for the device are included in the PDF manual.
+*Note: Full instructions for the device are included in the PDF manual 'Cerelog BCI_EEG Board - Product Usage Guide.pdf' and I reccomend you read them as they are very detailed.
 This guide provides the essential steps to quickly get the device running, connected, and plotting data.*

+Please email simon@cerelog.com if you have issues
 ---

 # 🔌 Part 1: Connecting Hardware & Running a Session